thi-ng/umbrella/packages/wasm-api/README.md

 }
 ```

-The WASM binary can be built via:
+The WASM binary can be built via (for more complex scenarios add the supplied
+.zig file(s) to your `build.zig` and/or source folder):

 ```bash
 # compile WASM binary